BLOG

 Forego the changes in direction, and certainly forget about any and all sharp turns.
 For your safety, mow when the grass is dry, and only move up and down the hill – never side to side.

-Pro Tip: If you’re questioning a hill and whether you should attempt it with your zero-turn, here’s what you should do.
-Back straight up that hill.
+Pro Tip: If you’re questioning a hill and whether you should attempt it with your new zero-turn mower, here’s what you should do: back straight up that hill.
 If you can’t back up the hill, then consider it too steep for your ZRT.

 Practice Makes Perfect

-Before you go, check out Bobby Ford’s Kubota mowers and browse the site of your Greater Houston Area Kubota dealer today!
+Before you start mowing like a pro, check out Bobby Ford’s Kubota mowers – your Greater Houston Area Kubota dealer has the best selection to keep your lawn looking pristine.

 The content on this site reflects my own opinions and does not necessarily reflect the views or opinions of my employer or Kubota Tractor Corporation.